Cloth Diapering 101 - Private WorkshopRegular price $ 40.00

 Do you want to get started with your cloth diapering journey?
 This one on one workshop is for you!

-Class be held in person at our Sherman Oaks location or also our Santa Clarita, CA boutique or via Skype.
+Class will be held in person at our Sherman Oaks location or also our Santa Clarita, CA boutique or via Skype.
+She also does in home private workshops which are $60-80 depending on location (per family) which includes the travel fee.

 Why do we love cloth diapers so much?
 It's great for our earth, our babies, and our wallets!
 Not to mention there is nothing more adorable then a baby in a stylish cloth diaper!
 Here is some important information about cloth diapering, for a more in depth look please join us for one of our great classes.